 Within corporate setting, the management team — sometimes working with outside investors and advisors — is responsible for the ongoing governance of the business, helping determine whether key decisions, systems, and personnel will fit within agreed upon goals and priorities.
 This governance body is also responsible for ensuring that all actions are done within known constraints (laws, industry standards, etc.) and mitigating risks as they arise.
-IT, and more specifically, Office 365 data governance, is a key part to administer your database in SharePoint and Office 365.
+IT, and more specifically, data governance, is a key part to administer your database in SharePoint and Office 365.

 Within the IT world, most of us are familiar with the concept of “change management,” which is a critical aspect of a healthy governance process that ensures change of data, permissions, for example, (through code management, operations oversight, or even business process modeling activities) is accomplished with the right level of transparency and stakeholder input.

 Taking the time to establish an agreed-upon governance model means having a set of clearly defined roles, responsibilities, policies, and procedures that will help your company to proactively manage your information technology resources in a way that maximizes business value.
 These governance policies will help guide and inform your initial environment design, your information architecture to keep your SharePoint database structured and safe, and of course roles and responsibilities to enforce Office 365 data governance.

 Clarifying your own definition

 Starting from scratch is never easy.
 Organizations are struggling to agree on a definition that works across disparate teams and business units — but there is also some variance in how it is defined across the SharePoint community.
 Everyone has a different take on what it means, from specific records and SharePoint database management policies to a broader change management philosophy that guides how a company administers all information technology.
 Different companies bring different perspectives.
 Governance as a category is very broad, and there’s no single definition that fits all organizations.